pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 - [Source-Test-Scan-to-URL](ootb-supply-chain-reference.hbs.md#source-test-scan-to-url) in the source-scanner step.

-Source-Test-Scan-to-URL is used as the `source-scanner` resource.
+This is used as the `source-scanner` resource.

 ### Creates